-Congenital torticollis occurs at 1-4 weeks of age and a hard mass usually develops.
+Congenital torticollis occurs at 1-4 weeks, and a complicated mass usually develops.
 It is usually diagnosed by ultrasonography and a color histogram or clinically by assessing the range of passive movement of the cervix.

 Congenital torticollis constitutes the majority of cases observed in clinical practice.
 The reported incidence of congenital torticollis is 0.3-2.0%.

 Occasionally, a mass, such as a sternocleidomastoid tumor, is seen in the affected muscle at age two to four weeks.
-Little by little it disappears, usually at the age of eight months, but the muscle is left fibrotic.
+Little by little, it disappears, usually at eight months, but the muscle is left fibrotic.

-Non-congenital muscular torticollis can be the result of scarring or disease of the cervical vertebrae, adenitis, tonsillitis, rheumatism, enlargement of the cervical glands, retropharyngeal abscess or cerebellar tumors.
+Non-congenital muscular torticollis can result from scarring or disease of the cervical vertebrae, adenitis, tonsillitis, rheumatism, enlargement of the cervical glands, retropharyngeal abscess, or cerebellar tumors.

 It can be spasmodic (clonic) or permanent (tonic).
 The last type may be due to Pott’s disease (tuberculosis of the spine).

-A self-limited form of spontaneous torticollis with one or more painful neck muscles is by far the most common (“stiff neck”) and will pass spontaneously in 1-4 weeks.
+A self-limited form of spontaneous torticollis with one or more painful neck muscles is the most common (“stiff neck”) and will pass spontaneously in 1-4 weeks.

 Usually, the sternocleidomastoid muscle or the trapezius muscle is involved.
-Sometimes, they involve drafts, colds or unusual postures; however, in many cases no clear cause is found.
-These episodes are commonly seen by doctors.
+Sometimes, they involve drafts, colds, or unusual postures; however, in many cases, no clear cause is found.
+Doctors commonly see these episodes.

 Tumors of the base of the skull (tumors of the posterior fossa) can compress the supply of nerves to the neck and cause torticollis, and these problems must be treated surgically.

-Infections in the posterior pharynx can irritate the nerves that supply the neck muscles and cause torticollis, and these infections can be treated with antibiotics if they are not too severe, but may require surgical debridement in difficult to treat cases.
+Infections in the posterior pharynx can irritate the nerves that supply the neck muscles and cause torticollis.
+These infections can be treated with antibiotics if they are not too severe but may require surgical debridement in difficult-to-treat cases.

 Ear infections and surgical removal of the adenoids can cause an entity known as Grisel’s syndrome, a subluxation of the upper cervical joints, mainly the atlantoaxial joint, due to the inflammatory laxity of the ligaments caused by an infection.

 There are many other rare causes of torticollis.
-A very rare cause of acquired torticollis is progressive ossifying fibrodysplasia, whose hallmark is malformed large fingers.
+An infrequent cause of acquired torticollis is progressive ossifying fibrodysplasia, whose hallmark is large malformed fingers.

-Torticollis with recurrent but transient contraction of the muscles of the neck and especially the sternocleidomastoid is called spasmodic torticollis.
-The synonyms are “intermittent torticollis”, “cervical dystonia” or “idiopathic cervical dystonia”, depending on the cause.
+Torticollis with recurrent but transient contraction of the neck muscles, especially the sternocleidomastoid, is called spasmodic torticollis.
+The synonyms are “intermittent torticollis,” “cervical dystonia,” or “idiopathic cervical dystonia,” depending on the cause.

-It is an extremely painful chronic neurological disorder that causes the neck to involuntarily turn to the left, right, up or down.
+It is a severe chronic neurological disorder that causes the neck to turn to the left, right, up involuntarily, or down.
 The agonist and antagonist muscles contract simultaneously during dystonic movement.

 The causes of the disorder are predominantly idiopathic.
-A small number of patients develop the disorder as a result of another disorder or disease.
+A small number of patients develop the disorder due to another disorder or disease.

 Most patients experience middle-aged symptoms for the first time.
-The most common treatment for spasmodic torticollis is the use of botulinum toxin type A.
+The most common treatment for spasmodic torticollis is botulinum toxin type A.

-Spasmodic torticollis is a form of focal dystonia, a neuromuscular disorder consisting of sustained muscle contractions that cause repetitive and twisted movements and abnormal postures in a single region of the body.
+Spasmodic torticollis is a form of focal dystonia, a neuromuscular disorder consisting of sustained muscle contractions that cause repetitive and twisting movements and abnormal postures in a single body region.

 There are two main ways to classify spasmodic torticollis: the age of onset and the cause.
-The disorder is classified as early onset if the patient is diagnosed before 27 years of age, and late onset thereafter.
+The disorder is classified as early-onset if the patient is diagnosed before 27 years of age and late-onset after that.

-The causes are classified as primary (idiopathic) or secondary (symptomatic).
+The causes are primary (idiopathic) or secondary (symptomatic).
 Spasmodic torticollis can also be categorized by the direction and rotation of the head movement.

-The torticollis may not be related to the sternocleidomastoid muscle, but is due to the damage of the trochlear nerve (fourth cranial nerve), which irrigates the superior oblique muscle of the eye.
+The torticollis may not be related to the sternocleidomastoid muscle but is due to the damage to the trochlear nerve (fourth cranial nerve), which irrigates the superior oblique muscle of the eye.

-The superior oblique muscle is involved in the depression, abduction and introsion of the eye.
+The superior oblique muscle is involved in the depression, abduction, and intrusion of the eye.
 When the trochlear nerve is damaged, the eye is extruded because the superior oblique is not working.

 The affected person will have vision problems unless he deflects the head from the affected side, causing the intorsion of the eye and balancing the extortion of the eye.